sansajn/sansajn.github.io/_posts/2021-05-28-gdb-catching-exceptions.md

 author: Adam Hlavatovic
 ---

 If your program ever terminates with an exception and you have no idea where to start investigate, then the article is definitely for you.
-[GDB][gdb] has nace feature allow you to find exception source by using `catch throw` command.
+[GDB][gdb] has nice feature allow you to find exception source by using `catch throw` command.

 Consider following test program `main.cpp`